mosquito-risk/Nacala/README.md

 └───custom_dataset
     └───(same as sample)
 ```
-The Nacala-Roof-Material provided in the same folder structure as above.
+The Nacala-Roof-Material data are provided in the same folder structure as above.
-The data provided as patches as well as raw data.
+The data are provided as patches as well as raw data.
 The patches with all labels can be generated
 with the `patch_gen.py` script.
-The sample dataset provided in the `sample` folder.
+The sample datasets are provided in the `sample` folder.
 The sample can be used with all the scripts provided in the repository.
 The Nacala-Roof-Material dataset or custom dataset can be placing in datasets folder.
-All files in train, valid and test are in `*.tif` format except for YOLOv8 labels in `*.txt` format.
+All files in `train`, `valid` and `test` are in `*.tif` format except for YOLOv8 labels in `*.txt` format.
-The training python file for YOLOv8 access the required data from `*.yaml` format.
+The training Python file for YOLOv8 accesses the required data in `*.yaml` format.
-The images and labels for test set provided in `*.tif` and `*.geojson` format, respectively.
+The images and labels for the test set are provided in `*.tif` and `*.geojson` format, respectively.
 The evaluation script takes these files and returns all metrics.

 ## Code
-This repository contains the code for testing with all available models and
+This repository contains the code for training and testing the models considered in the correspoding resaerch paper.
-training on sample or Nacala-Roof-Material by downloading it.
-The example commands provided for testing and training all models.
+Example are provided for testing and training these models.

 ## Train and Evaluate Models